omarreis/vsop2013/planetfun/README.md

 which leads to upleasent gymbal locks.
 A helper class was set for manipulating the 3d object transformation Matrix )

 Scene uses only one light: a Sun centered ambient light.
-This results in correct object ilumination (ex: Moon disk ilumination).
+This results in correct object ilumination (ex: Moon disk ilumination) as a secondary result of the model :)

 TODO: add eclipse shadows